 Here’s how to implement scaffolding in your learning designs:

-Chunk content
+Chunk complex content into manageable steps

-Use worked examples
+Use worked examples before independent practice

 Provide step-by-step solutions before asking learners to solve independently.
 Demonstrate problem-solving processes with detailed explanations.
 This gives learners a model to follow, helping them understand the steps involved before tackling similar problems on their own.